- Intermittent fasting results – weight loss. Did I lose weight?

 I did this and it really helped me get an idea of how much weight I was losing as I went.
 Numbers on a scale can be hard to translate into what that means for your body!
 By doing this, you should really be able to see your intermittent fasting results in action.

-My Intermittent Fasting Results – 1 Month Diary
+My 16/ 8 Fasting Results – 1 Month Diary

 Needless to say, this was the most difficult part of my intermittent fasting weight loss journey.
-As someone who usually struggles getting up the stairs in the morning before some oatmeal, I knew this new eating format would take some getting used to – and I was right.
+As someone who usually struggles getting up the stairs in the morning before a good bowl of oatmeal, I knew this new eating format would take some getting used to – and I was right.

 For the first few days I think my body was kind of in shock a little.
 I felt like I was starving hungry and even felt a little sick and light-headed at points as I was getting used to this new way of eating.